-You will find a section for each processing module:
+You will find a section for each processing module here: processing.conf.

 You might want to configure the VirusTotal key if you have an account of your own.

 The conf/reporting.conf file contains information on the automated reports generation.
-Please see latest version here:
+Please see the latest version here: reporting.conf.

-By setting those option to on or off you enable or disable the generation of such reports.
+By setting these options to on or off you enable or disable the generation of such reports.